 Especially early in the term, if it takes more than about 3 minutes to get an answer on the web or from a person, check in with me.

 Participation and attendance

-To receive full credit for class participation and attendance, you must have less than three unexcused absences from class and you must be actively engaged in the classroom by answering and asking questions each class when appropriate and by being respectful of other students.
+To receive full credit for class participation and attendance, you must be actively engaged in the classroom by answering and asking questions each class when appropriate and by being respectful of other students.
 The average grade for participation is a B-.